purecloudlabs/softphone-vendor-headsets/README.md

 #### Structure and flow
 - The consuming app will first above anything else hit the HeadsetService (`headsets.ts`).
 - From there, the service will determine what vendor is currently selected out of the supported vendors above.
 This will also be a hub to call the proper functions that correspond with app to headset events (More on that later)
-- Once the above step is verified, an instance of that vendor's required approach will be spun up.
-This will then be what the vendor's SDK directly hits and where events are either sent first from the headset itself, or where events will be set to the headset
+- Once the desired vendor has been determined, an instance of that vendor's adapter/service will be created.
+This adapter will interact with the service or sdk the vendor requires to communicate information to and from the headset.
-- If an event is received from the headset itself, the vendor instance will emit an event that `headset.ts` is listening for.
+- If an event is received from the headset itself, the vendor adapters will emit an event that `headset.ts` is listening for.
 This event will then be passed to the consuming app to properly reflect the state on screen to match that of the headset

-**Example 1 - User clicks mute on the consuming app**:
+**Example 1 - User clicks mute in the consuming app**:
 - From the consuming app, the user clicks on an on-screen mute button
-- This event is then sent to headsets.ts
+- The consuming app calls headsetService.mute(...)
-- Which is passed to the corresponding function of the vendor's specific implementation (for example, plantronics.ts -> setMute(true))
+- Which is passed to the corresponding function of the vendor adapter that aligns with the selected device (for example, plantronics.ts -> setMute(true))
 - This function will then send a message to the headset itself
 - The user will then see the light on their device that represents the "muted" state light up.